 Because the Scrum framework’s nature is agile, adaptive, and interactive, smaller teams will perform better.

 Step 03: Set a clear plan and Map the progress

 After assembling your Recruiting Scrum Team, the next step is to start the Scrum process.

 The process starts with listing the Recruitment Backlog, which was mentioned in the previous set, followed by a clear list of agile recruitment goals.
-The backlog is divided into different sprint cycles, based on the company’s hiring plan.
-Then, as a sprint cycle lasts only from 2 to 4 weeks, the Recruiting Scrum Team should develop plans for each sprint (sprint planning) to ensure that they can have the next few weeks working purposefully and effectively.
+The backlog is divided into different sprint cycles based on the company’s hiring plan.
+Then, as a sprint cycle lasts only from 2 to 4 weeks, the Recruiting Scrum Team should develop strategies for each sprint (sprint planning) to ensure that they can have the next few weeks working purposefully and effectively.